 Did last year find you rescuing a dog or welcoming a “pandemic puppy” into your life?
 Bring your pooch along during your visit with us.
 We’ve pulled together some ideas of pet-friendly activities here as well as a list of dining and drinking establishments here that will welcome your furry friend.
 Wrap up your visit with a stop at Lakeshore Pet Boutique in Douglas for a gourmet doggie snack or special souvenir chew toy.

 Got into reading for the first time?
 There is no end to the subjects and titles you can get buried in while vacationing with us.
 Stop by The Book Nook, an independent book store in Saugatuck that offers both new and used books.
-Or visit the Singapore Bank Bookstore, which specializes in mysteries, local history, nautical, children's, and books about Native Americans.

 And if your lockdown time involved tackling home improvement projects, we’ve got plenty of home décor boutiques to help you enliven those refreshed spaces.
 Peruse shops like Kindel & Company Lifestyle Mercantile, Articles Wardrobe & Home, Brackett & Co, and Upscale Mercantile or go antiquing at the Saugatuck Antique Pavilion or Featherstone Antique Mall.